German Turfan expeditions: Fate of the collections

 The collections from the German expeditions were initially kept at the Indian Department of the Ethnological Museum of Berlin (Ethnologisches Museum Berlin), then shifted in 1963 to the Museum of Indian Art (Museum für Indische Kunst) in Dahlem, Berlin and finally combined into a single location at the Berlin-Brandenburg Academy of Sciences and Humanities (Berlin-Brandenburgische Akademie der Wissenschaften, BBAW), since 1992.
 During World War II, the Ethnological Museum was bombed seven times in Allied bombing raids, destroying the larger wall murals which had been cemented into place and could not be moved; 28 of the finest paintings were totally destroyed.
 Smaller pieces were hidden in bunkers and coal mines at the outbreak of war and survived the bombings.
 When the Russians arrived in 1945 they looted at least 10 crates of treasures that they discovered in a bunker under the Berlin Zoo which have not been seen since.
-The remaining items have been collected together and are housed in a new museum in Dahlem, a suburb of Berlin.
+The remaining items have been collected and are housed in Museum für Asiatische Kunst, a new museum in Dahlem, a suburb of Berlin.